mpagot/cloud_toolbox/azure/az_lb_http_pacemaker/README.md

 - 1 **Virtual Network (VNet)** with 1 **Subnet** (IP range 192.168.1.0/24)
 - **Network Security Group (NSG):** A firewall to control inbound and outbound traffic (likely not configured in this script).
 Only two internal VM belong to it.
 No rules associated to it.
 - **Static Private IPs:** Each web server VM gets a static private IP for internal communication.
-These private IP are also in the backend pool of the load balancer.
+These private IPs are also in the backend pool of the load balancer.
 - **Public IP:** A single public IP assigned to the bastion VM for remote access. **Allocation Method:** Static

 ### Azure Load Balancer: